linamandla96/data_usage_tracker_app/README.md

 You are asked to help them create the web application.
 Each student is sent `500mb` of data per month.
 The students can top-up if they have run out of data.
 There's is a usage string for all the apps e.g `("YouTube, Sportify, Zoom, Slack, Khan Academy")` Each app got data usage per minute.

-`Calculate the total usage based on the Apps and minutes entered.`
+The main app functionality is to - `Calculate the total data usage based on the Apps and minutes entered for each learner.`

 This functionality is needed: